 - ¾ cup water filtered

-- 2 tablespoon coconut oil flavorless if needed; or use other neutral oils that won't solidify when chilled
+- 2 tbsp coconut oil flavorless if needed; or use other neutral oils that won't solidify when chilled

 - pinch salt